 Even though some were opposed to new slang terms popping up into our everyday conversations, most were confident that they were able to keep up and understand what these words meant.
 While this was a nice thought, baby boomers in particular struggled the most with correctly identifying which terms meant what.
-If they want to keep up with the times, and even discover new words, heading over to word.tips is a great place to start to boost your vocabulary to new heights.
+If they want to keep up with the times, and even discover new words, heading over to word.tips, the most popular unscrambler for Scrabble and Words with Friends, is a great place to start to boost your vocabulary to new heights.
 You can also find a bunch of word games on the website to test your knowledge and keep those mental gears turning!

 Methodology and Limitations

 We surveyed 1,030 people from different generations on their sentiments of how the English language has evolved.
 Among them, 50% were women, 49% were men, and 1% identified as nonbinary.

 For generation breakdowns, the sample sizes were as follows:

 - Other: 15

 For short, open-ended questions, outliers were removed.
 To help ensure that all respondents took our survey seriously, they were required to identify and correctly answer an attention-check question.

 These data rely on self-reporting by the respondents and are only exploratory.
 Issues with self-reported responses include, but aren’t limited to, exaggeration, selective memory, telescoping, attribution, and bias.
 All values are based on estimation.